centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

 ## Final steps

-As the RRPproxy system is a pre-paid system, you have to add funds to your account to be able to order products and services.
-For doing this login in to the RRPproxy Control Panel [LIVE System](//wi.rrpproxy.net/).
+As the CentralNic Resellers system is a pre-paid system, you have to add funds to your account to be able to order products and services.
+For doing this login in to the CentralNic Resellers Control Panel [LIVE System](//wi.rrpproxy.net/).
 Click on `Account Balance`, then `Charge your account`.

 ## Known Issues